streamshub/flink-sql-examples/docs/secure-kafka/_index.md

 >   - `quay.io/streamshub/flink-sql-runner`
 >     - Includes [Strimzi's OAuth 2.0 callback handler](https://github.com/strimzi/strimzi-kafka-oauth).
 >     - Shades Flink Kafka dependencies.
+>       - This is done to prevent dependency conflicts.
 > - Only relevant lines are included in the code blocks.
 >   - The `tutorials/secure-kafka` directory contains the complete files.
 > - For greater detail on what is covered in this tutorial, you can read the following: